 Power in the load is 8.52W, the transformer is operating at its maximum permitted output current (1A RMS), 2W is lost in the winding resistance, and input power (from Vin) is 11.72W.
 The remaining 1.2W is dissipated by the four diodes (300mW each).
 This is remarkably close to what you will measure if you were to build an identical circuit, and shows that the theory and practice are in complete agreement.
 Any errors (real or imagined) are due to measurement errors and the fact that 'real' mains waveforms are pre-distorted before they even reach your circuit.

-Figure 4 - Current Waveform, Capacitor Filter Load
+Figure 4 - Primary Current Waveform, Capacitor Filter Load

 The above shows the mains current waveform, and the only difference between the test circuit and that shown in Figure 3 is that the load is 27 ohms, rather than 23 ohms.
 It's not an especially pretty sight, and the waveform consists of saturation ('magnetising') current, and the load current with a capacitor input filter.
 Primary current is 70mA with a 240V mains supply.
 The output voltage measured 14.5V DC, very slightly higher than the simulated DC voltage (14.38V) under the same conditions.
-Likewise, the ripple voltage measured 520mV vs. 473mV simulated.
+Likewise, the ripple voltage measured 520mV (RMS) vs. 473mV RMS simulated.
 This is to be expected, because real-world parts are never as good as a simulator will lead you to believe.
 However, the correlation between the measured and simulated versions is well within the tolerances one should normally expect.
-The secondary current with the test circuit is around 900mA RMS - close to the maximum for the transformer used.
+The secondary current with the test circuit was measured at 860mA RMS (see below) - close to the maximum for the transformer used.
 DC output current is 537mA into the 27 ohm load.
 (A simulation claimed 900mA RMS for the same conditions.)

 As the transformer is made larger, winding resistance is reduced, and the peak capacitor charging current is increased.
 This means that the difference between AC and DC current becomes greater.
-The generally accepted figure is around 1.8 - i.e. the AC input to the rectifier is 1.8 times as great as the DC drawn from the filter cap.
+The generally accepted figure is around 1.8 - i.e. assume that the AC input to the rectifier is 1.8 times as great as the DC drawn from the filter cap.
 However, the ratio is not a fixed 'magic' number, but depends on the winding resistance of the transformer and the size of the filter capacitor.
 The only way you will really find out the exact figure is to measure it (remembering to consider the mains voltage variation, thermal coefficient of resistance for copper, etc., etc.).

 The purpose of this exercise is to show that all is never as it seems when transformers are used - especially when the load is non-linear.
 Transformers are designed to provide their nameplate rating of volts and amps (VA), and the transformer doesn't care if the load is reactive (capacitive or inductive) or non-linear.
 If you exceed the VA rating, the transformer will overheat, and will eventually fail.
 Time to failure depends on the amount and duration of the overload.
 Short duration overloads usually cause no harm, provided the transformer has time to cool down again.
 Transformers are not rated in watts, and nor should they be.
 Load power is immaterial.
 With a purely reactive load you could easily have zero power, but the transformer will still overheat and fail if the VA rating is exceeded.